wyattschwanbeck/Fair-Price-Per-Share-Calculator/README.md

 Warnings about the data:
 1. Depreciation is not calculated... because most companies to not share "Gross, property plant and equipment" on their balance sheets.
 It is defaulted at 40%, much higher than most companies actually depreciate their equipment.
 You can calculate this by dividing total "Depreciation" from cash flow sheet by "Gross, property plant and equipment" usually provided in the actual annual 10k.

+Currently Working on:
+1. Refining the mess I have created within the FPPS_Excel_Injector.
+It works but the current rows are confusing and it is in a spaghetti mess of a code structure.
+2. Data calls directly to the dict structs need to be removed and encapsulated.
+3. Comments need to be added to each class, functions, and variables within
+4. Being a better person.